Tamerbekir/tamer-express-js-note-taker/README.md

 - [License](#license)

 ## Installation
- In order to use this application, one must first clone the repository from GitHub into their coding software.
+ To use this application, one must first clone the repository from GitHub into their coding software.
 Once this is done, follow the commands:

-To install the necessary dependencies for this application using Express.
-This is done by running:
+To install the necessary dependencies for this application using Express, first start by running this in your command terminal on the server.js file:

 `npm install express`